push-based/ws-ng-perf-datev-071024/exercises/change-detection - OnPush.md

 > This is a bonus exercise, you don't need to complete

 Try to think about other components that would benefit from the `OnPush` `ChangeDetectionStrategy` and apply it.
-Make sure to first use the `<dirty-checks />` component in order to measure the improvement.
+Make sure to first use the `<dirty-check />` component in order to measure the improvement.

 Feel free to ask questions if anything unexpected happens.